 Action Girl: Amir.
 It's actually stated that this was part of a normal education for girls where she's from.
 Chapter 33 drives the point firmly home when she takes out her own father, the enemy commander, single-handed.

 Accidental Hero: As part of his cover to avoid being accosted on his travels, Smith pretends to be a doctor and helps a man with his dislocated shoulder.
 Come morning, and everyone is convinced he's a miraculous doctor and have formed a huge crowd outside his door.

 Arranged Marriage: The story begins with one between Amir and Karluk.
-They get along very well despite the fact she's from another culture and the eight year age gap.
-By setting default, you can safely assume every couple you see are in an Arranged Marriage.
+They get along very well despite the fact that she's from another culture, and of course the eight year age gap.
+By setting default, you can safely assume every couple you see are in arranged marriages.